alexichow/BreakthroughAIPlayer/README.md

 In Eclipse:
 `File -> Import -> General -> Existing Project into Workspace -> Locate cloned project -> Finish`

-# Usage
+## Usage

 In order to play against our Alpha-Beta player:

-`1.
-Run 'Tournament.java' in the 'game' package
+1. Run 'Tournament.java' in the 'game' package
 2. Run 'AlphaBetaBreakthroughPlayer.java' in the 'breakthrough' package
-3. Run HumanBreakthroughPlayer.java' in the 'breakthrough package`
+3. Run HumanBreakthroughPlayer.java' in the 'breakthrough package

 A game will then start against our Alpha-Beta player.